Factbox: U.S. energy companies respond to sanctions on Venezuela's oil firm

 Companies that provide oilfield services declined to comment on operations in Venezuela.
 Many have taken write-offs on Venezuelan holdings in recent years and some have opted to reduce operations in the South American country.

-Phillips 66 said in an email it is confident it could obtain alternative sources of oil to lessen any disruption to its operations.
+Phillips 66 said in an email it was confident it could obtain alternative sources of oil to lessen any disruption to its operations.
 The company said it complies with all U.S. laws, and noted that Venezuelan crude historically has made up a small percentage of its oil supply.

 Chevron Corp said it actively manages its crude supplies to be able to furnish customers with fuels and lubricants, and continues to comply with U.S. laws.